-The command that generates a verilog netlist "mgc2vlog".
-Invoke this command from the project directory, by typing the following command:
+The command that generates a verilog netlist is "mgc2vlog."

+To invoke this command from the project directory, type the following:

 mgc2vlog fam:<act_fam> <design

 Importing an EDIF Netlist

 You can import an EDIF netlist generated by other CAE tools into the Mentor Graphics design database EDDM for simulation with QuickSim II and/or timing analysis with QuickPath.